Beat the Heat: Tips to Keep an RV Cool While Driving

 Choose the best option according to your preferences, budget, and RV model.
 With the right window shades and reflective covers, you can stay cool and refreshed on your summer trips.

-When the temperature rises, optimizing your RV’s air conditioner usage becomes crucial for a pleasant driving experience.
+When the temperature rises, optimizing your motorhome’s air conditioner usage becomes crucial for a pleasant driving experience.
 Here are some RV cooling tips that can help you maintain a cool temperature inside your RV:

 • Set the temperature appropriately: Setting your air conditioner to the right temperature can make all the difference.
 Aim for a comfortable temperature rather than a freezing one.